django-cms/django-cms/docs/how_to/apphooks.rst

     )

-The ``main_view`` should now be available at ``/hello/world/`` and the ``sample_view`` has the url ``/hello/world/sublevel/``.
+The ``main_view`` should now be available at ``/hello/world/`` and the ``sample_view`` has the URL ``/hello/world/sublevel/``.

 .. note::

-    CMS pages **below** the page to which the apphook is attached to, **can** be visible, provided that the Apphook urlconf regexps are not too greedy.
-From a URL resolution perspective, attaching an Apphook works in same way as inserting the Apphook urlconf in the root urlconf at the same path as the page it's attached to.
+    CMS pages **below** the page to which the apphook is attached to, **can** be visible, provided that the apphook urlconf regexps are not too greedy.
+From a URL resolution perspective, attaching an apphook works in same way as inserting the apphook urlconf in the root urlconf at the same path as the page it's attached to.

 .. note::